PixarAnimationStudios/OpenSubdiv/documentation/roadmap.rst

   source code.
 This causes back-end APIs to have to bind many shaders and burdens the drivers with many "draw" calls for each primitive, which does not scale well.
-Our goal is to ultimately try to reduce this burden back to a single shader bind per primitive.
+Our goal is to ultimately try to reduce this burden back to a single shader bind operation per primitive.

     - Reduce GPU shader variants: